-Description: This stylish doggy stroller with two zipper doors has a durable aluminum frame and large inflatable tires that allow it to travel over rougher surfaces.
+Description: This stylish doggy stroller with two zipper doors has a durable aluminum frame and large inflatable tires that allow for a smooth ride over rougher surfaces.
 Users report that it is sturdy and easy to use.
 While it is pretty expensive, many buyers insisted it was worth the extra money.

 Wheel Type: Two large inflatable (bike style) quick-release rear wheels and a small inflatable front 360° swivel wheel.

 Top Cover and Airflow: Good airflow through both mesh doors, mesh panels on the sides, and a zipper opened mesh window in the roof.
 It comes with a rain cover.

 Safety Features: Reflective tiles on the large wheels, two leashes attached inside, footbrake.

 Bells and Whistles: Sleek, stylish design.
-Quick-release wheels detach and the stroller collapses to fit easily inside the trunk of a small car.
+Quick-release tires detach and the stroller collapses to fit easily inside the trunk of a small car.
 The rear entrance has a handy storage pocket.

 Inside Measurements: 31”L x 23.5”W x 27”H

 Weight of Stroller: 33 pounds

 Cons: Some users had trouble inflating the front tire.
 You will also need a bike pump to use this stroller; a pump is not included!
 Some users complained about having to take off the tires to collapse the stroller (although many said this was easy).

 Description: This pet stroller provides a comfortable ride for your dog, with robust rubber tires and a steel frame.
 It resembles a child’s stroller, and comes with the copious amounts of storage one would expect of any good stroller.

 Wheel Type: Two medium-sized back wheels, two small 360° revolving front wheels.
 All are rubber (pump free).